brendon-boldt/the-compy/README.md

 To build, run `make` (or `make clean` to clean class files)

-To run, run `scala compy.Main FILENAME`
+To run, run `scala compy.Main OPTIONS FILENAME`

 To see a visual representation of the parse tree, run with `-b` or `--brackets` and paste the bracketed string [here](http://mshang.ca/syntree/).

+Verbose output can be specified with `-v` or `--verbose`